Skip to content

 build: ./path/to/directory

-# define the image with optional tag.
-Will be pulled if not present
+# Define the image with optional tag.
+Will be downloaded if not present

 image: <image>:<tag>